VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items.md

 On the first step enter product details:

-1. **Item Name**В - a descriptive name of the product.
+1. **Item Name** - a descriptive name of the product.
-2. **Item Type**В - select type from the drop-down list.
+2. **Item Type** - select type from the drop-down list.
-3. **Can be purchased**В - select this check box to allow this item to be purchased.
+3. **Can be purchased** - select this check box to allow this item to be purchased.
-4. **Store visible**В - select this check box to let this product appear in the store.
+4. **Store visible** - select this check box to let this product appear in the store.
 5. **Min.
-Quantity**В - minimum quantity of product that must be ordered by a customer.
+Quantity** - minimum quantity of product that must be ordered by a customer.
 6. **Max.
-Quantity**В - maximum quantity of product that can be ordered by a customer.
+Quantity** - maximum quantity of product that can be ordered by a customer.
-7. **Enable Date/Time**В - date and time when the product will be available in the store.
+7. **Enable Date/Time** - date and time when the product will be available in the store.
 Useful for seasonal products.
-8. **Disable Date/Time**В - date and time when the product will be unavailable in the store.
+8. **Disable Date/Time** - date and time when the product will be unavailable in the store.
 Useful for seasonal products.

-On the second step an editorial review information could beВ filled.
+On the second step an editorial review information could be filled.
 This information is not required and can be skipped.

-On the step 3 property values should beВ filled.
+On the step 3 property values should be filled.
 Values for required properties must be entered.

-On the step 4 pricing information could beВ entered (price list has to beВ selected for that).
+On the step 4 pricing information could be entered (price list has to be selected for that).

-Click "Finish".В New product will appear in the chosen category and will be opened for editing automatically.
+Click "Finish".
+New product will appear in the chosen category and will be opened for editing automatically.
 Even more product's details can be entered or updated.

 To delete a product from a category, click on it in the list and click "Remove" button.
 Deleting a product also removes it's prices from all price lists containing that product.

-Multiple items can be deleted in similar wayВ - just use Ctrl to select items to be removed.
+Multiple items can be deleted in similar way - just use Ctrl to select items to be removed.

 ## Creating, editing and deleting a Bundle